 Virtual and augmented reality are still pretty new.
 However, software applications are making it easy to use these technologies with just a handheld device.
-The Apple iOS 11 system that was released last fall even included an ARKit feature that allows developers to more easily create AR apps and experiences.
+The Apple iOS 11 system included an ARKit feature that allows developers to more easily create AR apps and experiences.

-Case in point: Wayfair has integrated features into its mobile app where users can preview how everything from chairs to chandeliers will look in a room--and they can do it with the click of a button.
+As an example, Wayfair has integrated features into its mobile app where users can preview how everything from chairs to chandeliers will look in a room—and they can do it with the click of a button.
 "Repainting a room and replacing all of the furniture and fixtures to match is an expensive and arduous process," writes Andrew Liszewski.
 "Why risk having the facelift turn out terrible?"
 IKEA Place allows users to do the same thing.

-As smart phones become more advanced, so will the VR and AR technologies associated with them--and that's great news for landlords, property managers and HOAs.
-As virtual and augmented reality become more affordable (and easier to use!), they'll become even more prominent tools to streamline property management operations and processes.
+As smart phones become more advanced, so will the VR and AR technologies associated with them.
+That's great news for landlords, property managers and HOAs.
+As virtual and augmented reality become more affordable (and easier to use), they'll become even more prominent tools to streamline property management operations and processes.

 - HOME / CONDO